aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 npm i @aws-sdk/client-location
 ```

-Then open the `amplify/backend/function/iotUpdateTrackerFn/src/index.js` file and replace its contents with the ones you can find in the [`amplify/backend/function/iotUpdateTrackerFn/src/index.js`](amplify/backend/function/iotUpdateTrackerFn/src/index.js) of this repo.
+Then open the `amplify/backend/function/iotUpdateTrackerFn/src/index.js` file and replace its contents with [`amplify/backend/function/iotUpdateTrackerFn/src/index.js`](amplify/backend/function/iotUpdateTrackerFn/src/index.js) from our repo.

 Finally, open the `amplify/backend/function/iotUpdateTrackerFn/custom-policies.json` file and replace its contents with the following: